Seahawks position overview: Clowney or no Clowney, Seattle has work to do up front

 Seattle’s 28 sacks were the fewest since 2009 and Rasheem Green led the Seahawks with just four — the lowest “high’’ total since the strike season of 1982.

-As we continue our review of Seahawks position groups heading into the off-season, here’s a look at the defensive line.
+As we continue our review of Seahawks position groups heading into the offseason, here’s a look at the defensive line.

 Starters